ezell38/CAD_Zell/README.md

 ### Reflection

-The main thing to remember for this assignment is to replicate on a plane.
+The main thing to remember for this assignment is to replicate on a plane, not a part, when you add screws and nuts into the assembly so it adds them to the correct holes on both trucks and sides of the deck.

 ## Duck